hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 - Error: Back-off pulling image "cfe-image-not-exist"
 ```

+Instead of running a scan with the default analyzers, the above command uses the filter *Pod* to detect K8s Pod issue in the namespace *'cfe-apps'*.
+It detects the error of back-off pulling image "cfe-image-not-exist" in the Pod.

-Executing again the K8sGPT analyze with the option *'--explain'* will enable the AI backend.
-In addition to the error messages it identified, the analyze also provides the step-by-step solutions to fix the Pod issue:
+Execute again the K8sGPT analyze with the option *'--explain'* this time: